thanggnguyenn/Data-Engineering/02-Kestra/README.md

 Successfully uploaded the green taxi dataset into BigQuery table.

 However, the volumes of the yellow taxi dataset is too large to load from local machine to Cloud Storage using Kestra.
 I had to use Python code to upload raw Parquet files into Cloud Storage.
 This is the `web_to_gcs` file.
+Results: it took about 30 seconds to successfully upload Parquet files from data source on the website into Google CLoud Storage.